MarinaDataAnalyst/Data-Analysis-Projects/Games_Sales/README.md

-# Анализ игр
+# Game Analysis

-## Данные:
+## Data:

-- наименование игры
+- Game name
-- платформа (Xbox, PlayStation и.т.д.)
+- Platform (Xbox, PlayStation, etc.)
-- год выпуска
+- Release year
-- жанр игры
+- Game genre
-- продажи в Северной Америке (миллионы проданных копий)
+- Sales in North America (millions of copies sold)
-- продажи в Европе (миллионы проданных копий)
+- Sales in Europe (millions of copies sold)
-- продажи в Японии (миллионы проданных копий)
+- Sales in Japan (millions of copies sold)
-- продажи в других странах (миллионы проданных копий)
+- Sales in other countries (millions of copies sold)
-- оценка критиков (максимум 100)
+- Critic rating (maximum 100)
-- оценка пользователей (максимум 10)
+- User rating (maximum 10)
-- рейтинг от организации ESRB.
+- ESRB rating.

-## Цель
+## Objective
-Интернет-магазину по продаже компьютерных игр, необходимо спланировать рекламную кампанию на 2017г.
+An online store selling computer games needs to plan an advertising campaign for 2017.

-## Задача:
+## Task:

-Анализ представленных данных, определение факторов, влияющих на успешность игры и ее продаж.
+Analysis of the presented data, determination of factors influencing the success of the game and its sales.

-## Используемые библиотеки:
+## Libraries used:
 *pandas, scipy, numpy, math, seaborn, matplotlib*